 - Potentially hurting sentiments of the target audience (depending on the type of post)

-Buying Social Media Followers
+Buying Social Media Followers from Third Party Vendors

 Buying 1000 followers from third-parties for $5 can be tempting.
 But, this is of no use to brands.
 That’s because it is very likely that these accounts are fake.
 Because of these, these accounts will never engage with the brand’s content.
 For all we know, they will probably never see the social media posts in the first place since the accounts do not belong to a person.